Lexus Nottingham Challenger

-The Lexus Nottingham Challenger is a professional tennis tournament played on indoor hard courts.
+The Lexus Nottingham Challenger is a professional tennis tournament played on indoor hardcourts and outdoor grass courts, sponsored by the Japanese automotive brand Lexus.
 It is currently part of the ATP Challenger Tour.
 It was first held in Nottingham, United Kingdom in 2024.
-Two editions of the tournament were held in 2025, one on indoor hard courts and one on grass courts.
+Two editions of the tournament are held since 2025, one on indoor hardcourts and one on outdoor grass courts.